dwave-examples/portfolio-optimization/README.md

 ##### Risk-Bounding Formulation

 This includes an upper bound on the risk as a quadratic constraint.
-Such constraint is supported natively by CQM.
+Such a constraint is supported natively by CQM.

 ##### Return-Bounding Formulation
 This includes a lower bound on the returns as a linear inequality constraint.

 ## References